Hola! fellow travelers. Ever been to Madrid? No? Find out what to do in 3 days in Madrid Spain, or more.

 Whether you are a soccer fan or just want to see everything important to Spanish culture, this is a must-see spot.
 Home to Real Madrid, this stadium seats 81,044.
 Real in Spanish means Royal and the Spanish people treat their soccer team that way.
 You can also find the soccer team’s trophy room here.

 7. El Rastro

 Fan of flea markets?
-If you find yourself in Madrid on a Sunday then make sure to visit El Rastro, meaning the trail.
+If you find yourself in the city on a Sunday then make sure to visit El Rastro, meaning the trail.
 Up to 3,500 stalls line the street selling a variety of new and used goods.
 Many antique shops in the area are open during the same time.
 You will also find plenty of things to snack on as you work your way down the trail.

 9. Plaza Mayor